guiiids/RAGKA-Eval/memory-bank/progress.md

 - Configuration was managed using environment variables loaded from a .env file

 ### Current Approach
-- We are maintaining the same overall architecture but focusing on fixing the immediate issues with the Azure OpenAI integration
+- We are maintaining the same overall architecture while fixing frontend and backend issues
+- We've improved the frontend code to better handle the evaluation data structure
+- We're using regex pattern matching to extract structured data from markdown responses
-- We are considering adding better error handling and logging to make troubleshooting easier in the future
+- We're adding better error handling and logging to make troubleshooting easier in the future
-- We may need to update the code to handle changes in the Azure OpenAI API or SDK

 ### Future Considerations
 - We may want to add support for multiple Azure OpenAI deployments to provide fallbacks
 - We could implement caching to improve performance and reduce API calls
 - We might want to add authentication to protect the API endpoints
 - We could enhance the frontend with more interactive features and visualizations
+- We should consider implementing a more structured evaluation response format to avoid having to parse markdown